bautisalva/LuCam-app/README.md

 # Lumanera Camera Python Image Acquisition Software

 A Python application for **acquiring and processiong images from Lumenera cameras** to study magentic domains on thin films using the LuCam API by [Christoph Gohlke](https://github.com/cgohlke).
+It offers a cross‑platform PyQt5 interface for live preview, high‑quality capture, and magnetic‑domain analysis.

 ---
 ## Features